shtsoft/mtrack/backend/README.md

 user@host:~$ mtrack --help
 ```

-(Also have a look at the [data directory](data) to see what is needed to run mtrack.
+(Also have a look at the [tests-data directory](tests-data) to see what is needed to run mtrack.
 In particular, note that the PHC strings in the user databases are bcrypt.)

 ## Contributing